Simple Vectorial Lie Algebras in Characteristic 2 and their Superizations

-Now, the weights are symmetric in the sense that if there is an element of weight $(2,0,0,0,0)$, there should be elements whose weight have all coordinates but one equal to 0, one coordinate being equal to 2.
+\looseness=1 Now, the weights are symmetric in the sense that if there is an element of weight $(2,0,0,0,0)$, there should be elements whose weight have all coordinates but one equal to 0, one coordinate being equal to~2.
 This symmetry helps to find correct expressions of the vector fields in each component.
 Thus, the weights of the indeterminates in the new grading are as follows:

-To check: the degree is equal to one half of (the sum of the first 4 coordinates plus the doubled fifth one).
+The \looseness=1 degree is equal to one half of (the sum of the first 4 coordinates plus the doubled fifth one).

-In eq.~\eqref{kle9/6} we give the basis of the negative part and generators of the 0th component.
-It is possible to generate the semisimple part of $\fg_0$ by just 1 positive and 4 negative generators, or 4 positive and 1 negative ones, but for symmetry we give 4 and 4 of them.
+In equation~\eqref{kle9/6} we give the basis of the negative part and generators of the 0th component.
+It is possible to generate the semi-simple part of $\fg_0$ by just 1 positive and 4 negative generators, or 4 positive and 1 negative ones, but for symmetry we give 4 and 4 of them.
 These 8 generators do not generate the element $D+Z\in[\fg_1,\fg_{-1}]$ of weight $(0,0,0,0,0)$, so we give it separately.